oliverbarreto/podcastarr-api-poc/docs/prd_backend.md

 ### Powerful Libraries:

 Python has libraries like pytubefix for downloading YouTube videos and many others for tasks like file handling and database interactions.

+⚠ IMPORTANT NOTE: PitubeFix DOES NOT WORK for downloading audio of Kids videos from YouTube.
+TODO: find a way to download audio of Kids videos from YouTube.
+Maybe using a different library or loggin in.

 ### FastAPI: